celer-pkg/celer/docs/en-US/article_generate_cmake_config.md

 | `soname` | Shared library symbol name (symlink) | Linux | Required for shared |
 | `impname` | Import library filename | Windows | Required for shared |

-> 💡 *If `namespace` is not specified, the library name will be used as default
+> 💡 *If `namespace` is not specified, the library name will be used as default.

 #### Step 3: Generated Files